Cats and the Internet: History

 Eric Nakagawa and Kari Unebasami started the website I Can Haz Cheezburger in 2007, where they shared funny pictures of cats.
 This site allowed users to create LOLcat memes by placing writing on top of pictures of their cats.
-This site now has more than 100 million views per month and has "created a whole new form of internet speak".
+By 2015, the site had more than 100 million views per month and had "created a whole new form of internet speak".
 In 2009, the humour site Urlesque deemed September 9 "A Day Without Cats Online", and had over 40 blogs and websites agree to "[ban] cats from their pages for at least 24 hours".
 As of 2015, there are over 2 million cat videos on YouTube alone, and cats are one of the most searched keywords on the Internet.
 CNN estimated that in 2015 there could be around 6.5 billion cat pictures on the Internet.
 The Internet has been described as a "virtual cat park, a social space for cat lovers in the same way that dog lovers congregate at a dog park".
 The Daily Telegraph deemed Nyan Cat the most popular Internet cat, while NPR gave this title to Grumpy Cat.
 The Daily Telegraph also deemed the best cat video on YouTube as "Surprised Kitty (Original)", which currently has over 75 million views.
 Buzzfeed deemed Cattycake the most important cat of 2010.

 In 2015, an exhibition called "How Cats Took Over The Internet" opened at the Museum of the Moving Image in New York.
 The exhibition "looks at the history of how they rose to internet fame, and why people like them so much".
 There is even a book entitled How to Make Your Cat an Internet Celebrity: A Guide to Financial Freedom.
 The annual Internet Cat Video Festival celebrated and awards the Golden Kitty to cat videos.
 According to Star Tribune, the festival's success is because "people realized that the cat video they'd chuckled over in the privacy of their homes was suddenly a thousand times funnier when there are thousands of other people around".
 The Daily Telegraph had an entire article devoted to International Cat Day.
 EMGN wrote an article entitled "21 Reasons Why Cats And The Internet Are A Match Made in Heaven".